-In common with most other restaurants that serve "comidas China y Criolla," Mi Estrella offers one roster of food from the Orient, another from the Occident, and no fusion except in the names of individual dishes.
+In common with most other restaurants that serve "comidas China y Criolla," Mi Estrella offers one roster of food from the Orient and another from the Occident.
+There's no crossover except in the banter of the waitstaff — my server spoke to me in Spanish and English but called out to the kitchen in Cantonese — and occasionally in the names of individual dishes.
 Even then, a name like egg foo young de carne ahumada ($8.95) is no cause for confusion.
-Cut into this ample domelike omelet and you'll easily make out the featured roast pork, and a substratum of egg, too.
+Cut into this ample domelike omelet and you'll easily make out the featured roast pork and a substratum of egg, too.
 Not shown: my batido de guanabana ($3.50).

 88-19 Roosevelt Ave. (at 89th St.), Jackson Heights, Queens